nisarg14/CSE523-Machine-Learning-Gophers/README.md

 The highest accuracy we obtained so far is 89% in Random Forest Classifier.
 The following graph shows our confusion matrix plot for RFC at various values of n_estimators
 ### Confusion Matrix
 ![](https://github.com/nisarg14/CSE523-Machine-Learning-Gophers/blob/main/Results/confusion_matrix.png)

 As you can see in the graph, the classification of item into -1th bin is where our error lies.
-That is where the algorithm is malpeforming,
+When the bins are full and the algorithm is supposed to not place the item, our algorithm is placing it into a bin.
+That is where the algorithm is malperforming,
 ![](https://github.com/nisarg14/CSE523-Machine-Learning-Gophers/blob/main/Results/rfc_hyperparemeters_1.png)
 ![](https://github.com/nisarg14/CSE523-Machine-Learning-Gophers/blob/main/Results/rfc_hyperparmeters_2.png)
 # Find our Dataset at